missing heirs

 How Much Does Title Insurance Cost?

 Title insurance is a one-time premium paid at closing and is calculated based on the purchase price of your home.
-The cost today is for s standard coverage policy $3.65 per $1,000 in home value.
-Enhanced coverage policies run about $4.00/thousand, and provide better coverages (i.e., for boundary disputes) and inflationary protection.
-Thus, a $500,000 home would cost a one time premium (standard) of $1,825.
+The cost is for standard coverage is $3.65 per $1,000 in home value.
+Enhanced coverage policies run $4.00/thousand, and provide better coverages (i.e., for boundary disputes) and inflationary protection.
+These days, we are always recommending enhanced coverage as it’s a better value.
+When you purchase both lender’s coverage (always required by mortgage lenders) and owner’s coverage at the same time, there is a substantial discount.

 Title insurance is a good deal because you pay once and it continues to provide complete coverage for as long as you or your heirs own the property.
 Those who decline title insurance rationalize that the risk of a title defect is minimal and not worth the premium.
 That is false.
 As a former claims counsel for a national title company, I could write a treatise on the different types of title problems I have seen derail closings and drag on for years.